cs107-sweet-16/cs107-FinalProject/docs/documentation/documentation.md

 ## Software Organization

 ### Directory Structure
-Our code will live in a separate folder called `src`.
+Our code will live in a separate folder called `autodiff`.
 We will have a separate directory, `test`, for our tests.
 Finally, while not necessarily code, our documentation will live in a directory named `docs`, which will go into technical detail how each user-facing function is used, and any examples if